Transport in Switzerland

 Zurich Airport is Switzerland's largest international flight gateway, handling 24.9 million passengers in 2013.
-The second largest airport, Geneva Cointrin, handled 14.4 million passengers (2013) and the third largest EuroAirport Basel Mulhouse Freiburg 6.5 million passengers; both airports are shared with France.
+The second-largest airport, Geneva Cointrin, handled 14.4 million passengers (2013) and the third-largest EuroAirport Basel Mulhouse Freiburg 6.5 million passengers; both airports are shared with France.

-Switzerland has approved billions of francs for the improvement of its public transportation infrastructure.
+Switzerland has approved billions of francs for the improvement of its public-transportation infrastructure.
 The modal split for public transportation is one of the highest in Europe, standing at 21.3% in 2010.
 In many cities with a population above 100,000, the modal split for public transportation lies above 50%.

+Public transport

+Switzerland has an extensive and reliable public transport network (see e.g. public transport in Zurich).
+Due to the clock-face schedule, the different modes of transports are well integrated.
+There is a national integrated ticketing system for public transport which is organised in tariff networks (for all train and bus services and some boat lines, cable cars and funiculars).
+For non-Swiss tourists, travelling by train, bus and boat in the country is facilitated with the Swiss Travel Pass.
+Eurail and Interrail rail passes are both vailid in Switzerland.

+Many Swiss railway stations have bicycle parking (or a bicycle-parking station) and park and ride, known as P+Rail, and many of them also offer Mobility Carsharing.